-For Ethereum to work in a decentralized way it needs a distributed network of nodes that can verify blocks and transaction data.
-You need an application, known as a client, on your device to "run" a node.
+Ethereum is a distributed network of computers running software (known as nodes) that can verify blocks and transaction data.
+You need an application, known as a client, on your computer to "run" a node.

-You should understand the concept of a decentralized network before diving deeper and running your own instance of an Ethereum client.
+You should understand the concept of a peer-to-peer network and the basics of the EVM before diving deeper and running your own instance of an Ethereum client.
 Take a look at our introduction to Ethereum.

-"Node" refers to a piece of software known as a client.
+"Node" refers to a running piece of client software.
 A client is an implementation of Ethereum that verifies all transactions in each block, keeping the network secure and the data accurate.

 You can see a real-time view of the Ethereum network by looking at this map of nodes.